-Their reading list is quite extensive and broken up into five different categories.
-As such, we're going to post each category separately as they are quite comprehensive.
-Since they are a fundamentally intensive hedge fund, we'll appropriately start with the Analytical category.
-Then, over the next few days, we'll post up the Historical, Economic, Behaviorial finance, and 'Other' categories.
+Their reading list is quite extensive and broken up into four different categories.
+As such, we're going to post each category separately with links to others found at the bottom.
 Without further ado:

 The Art of Short Selling by Kathryn Staley: Examples and instructions on how to find overpriced stocks and profit from their decline.